dfinke/AI-Productivity-Kit/README.md

 ## Features

-- **`Get-RecentWork`** – *Summarize recent file system activity using AI.* Scans a specified directory (defaults to the current directory) for recent changes (within the last week) and uses an AI model to produce a concise summary table of the activity.
-Accepts a `-Path` parameter to specify the directory.
+- **`Get-RecentWork`** – *Summarize recent file system activity using AI.*
+  - Scans a specified directory (defaults to the current directory) for recent changes within a configurable time window (default: last 7 days).
+  - Accepts `-Path` and `-DaysAgo` parameters for flexibility.
+  - Checks if the directory exists and provides a clear error if not.
+  - Uses an AI model to produce a concise summary table of the activity.

+- **`Get-StandUp`** – *Generate AI-assisted stand-up reports from Git history.*
+  - Fetches recent Git commit logs since a specified time frame (e.g., "yesterday", "last 2 days").
+  - Checks if git is installed and informs the user if not.
-- **`Get-StandUp`** – *Generate AI-assisted stand-up reports from Git history.* Fetches recent Git commit logs and summarizes them into a markdown report categorized by type of contribution.
+  - Summarizes commit history into a markdown report categorized by type of contribution, with robust prompt logic for clear, non-redundant summaries.

 ## Installation